easymcp/easymcp/README.md

 # EasyMCP

-The simplest way to connect Claude Desktop and Cursor to external tools and services.
+The simplest way to connect Claude Desktop and Cursor to external tools and services using MCP (Model Context Protocol) servers.

 ## What is EasyMCP?